TechnicalPursuit/TIBET-Examples/pizza/README.md

 "tag soup" surface.

-In TIBET it's often the case that authored XML tag(s) are retained, keeping the markup semantically differentiated (no div-itis).
+In TIBET it's often the case that authored XML tag(s) are retained, keeping the markup semantically differentiated (no divitis).

 Once fully-expanded, the pizza application is composed of these key tags: